-ایر ١.
-1 Height limit Maximum allowed height of structures.
+Height limit Maximum allowed height of structures.
 See § 83.02.040 (Height Limits and Exceptions) for height measurement requirements, and height limit exceptions.
-2 3 Maximum height 35 ft.
+Maximum height 35 ft.
 35 ft.
 45 ft.
-4 Accessory structures See Chapter 84.01 (Accessory Structures and Uses).
-7 Infrastructure See Chapter 83.09 (Infrastructure Improvement Standards).
-5 Parking See Chapter 83.11 (Parking Regulations).
-6 Signs See Chapter 83.13 (Sign Regulations).
-0 Notes: 7 (1) Map suffix 1 Iap suffix may modify.
-8 (2) A Final Map or Parcel Map may establish front yard setbacks of no less than 22 feet, provided that the average setback of all parcels in the subdivision is 25 feet.
-(3) Setback, Building Code, and Composite Development Plan requirements still apply.
-9 (4) The maximum lot coverage allowed in Chapter 82.06, Table 82-21A will prevail for allowed institutional land uses.
-10 (5) The maximum density may be greater when modified by Chapter 83.03 (Affordable Housing Incentives - Density Bonus).
-11 (6) If a parcel is adjacent to a lower density Land Use Zoning District and is not required to connect to sewer, property owners can subdivide/develop below the minimum density.
-12 ľ
+Accessory structures See Chapter 84.01 (Accessory Structures and Uses).
+Infrastructure See Chapter 83.09 (Infrastructure Improvement Standards).
+Parking See Chapter 83.11 (Parking Regulations).
+Signs See Chapter 83.13 (Sign Regulations).
+Notes: Notes: (1) Map suffix suffix may modify.
+A Final Map or Parcel Map may establish front yard setbacks of no less than 22 feet, provided that the average setback fall parcels in the subdivision is 25 feet.
+(3) Setback, Bu (3) Setback, Building Code, and Composite Development Plan requirements still apply.
+(4) The maxim (4) The maximum lot coverage allowed in Chapter 82.06, Table 82-21A will prevail for allowed institutional land uses.
+(5) The maximum density may be greater when modified by Chapter 83.03 (Affordable Housing Incentives - Density Bonus).
+(6) If a parcel is adjacent to a lower density Land Use Zoning District and is not required to connect to sewer, property owners can subdivide/develop below the minimum density.